List of Hong Kong submissions for the Academy Award for Best International Feature Film: Submissions

+Every year, each country is invited by the Academy of Motion Picture Arts and Sciences to submit its best film for the Academy Award for Best Foreign Language Film.
+The Foreign Language Film Award Committee oversees the process and reviews all the submitted films.
+Following this, they vote via secret ballot to determine the five nominees for the award.

 Johnnie To and Li Han-hsiang have had their films selected three times while Yueh Feng, Wai Ka-fai, King Hu, Ann Hui and Yim Ho have each been selected twice.
 In both 2002 and 2004, Hong Kong's submissions were rejected by the Academy for not conforming to AMPAS rules.